 You can find the answer in two words.
 Dave Ramsey.

-Dave Ramsey is an extremely popular personal finance guru who created 7 Baby Steps to achieve financial freedom.
+Dave Ramsey is an extremely popular personal finance guru who created the 7 Baby Steps to achieve financial freedom.
 Dave Ramsey’s Total Money Makeover has sold over 500 million copies and has been on the Wall Street Journal bestsellers list for over 500 weeks.

 Dave Ramsey preaches the debt snowball method in Baby Step 2.